-In addition to the features set out for fixed rate loans above, Westpac's fixed rate loans generally allow for additional repayments of up to A\$30,000 over the fixed term period before break costs apply.
-Further Advances are not available for fixed rate loans.
+In addition to the features set out for fixed rate loans above, Westpac's fixed rate loans generally allow for additional repayments of up to A\$30,000 before break costs apply.
+Further Advances are not available while a fixed rate applies.
 However, the other features described in section 6.2 are available.